New Social Security Card Procedures

 employment, the nature of the employment to be engaged in, and

 identifying the on-campus employer for whom the student will

 be working.
 The F-1 student needs to bring the 1st letter to

 ISSSO to request the 2nd letter.

-Bring your 1st and 2nd letter along with your passport, I-94
+Bring your 1st and 2nd letters along with your passport, I-94

 card and I-20 to Social Security Administration Office to apply